Fast Flow Reconstruction via Robust Invertible nxn Convolution: Related Work

 \textbf{Activation Normalization:} \cite{glow} performs an affine transformation using scale and bias parameters per channel.
-This layer simply shifts and scales the activations, with data-dependent initialization that normalizes the activations given an initial minibatch of data.
-This allows scaling down the minibatch size to 1 (for large images) and scaling up the size of the model.
+This layer simply shifts and scales the activations with data-dependent initialization that normalizes the activations given an initial minibatch of data.
+This allows the scaling down of the minibatch size to 1 (for large images) and the scaling up of the size of the model.

-\textbf{Invertible $n \times n$ Convolution:} Since the invertible $1 \times 1$ convolution is not flexibility, Hoogeboom et. al. \cite{dxd_invertible_conv} proposed an invertible $n \times n$ convolutions generalized from the $1 \times 1$ convolutions.
-The authors presented two method to produce the invertible convolutions: (1) \textit{Emerging Convolution} and (2) \textit{Invertible Periodic Convolutions}.
-Emerging Convolution is obtained by chaining specific invertible autoregressive convolutions \cite{invertible_autoregressive} and speedup this layer through the use of an accelerated parallel inversion module implemented in Cython.
-Invertible Periodic Convolutions transfoms data to the frequency domain via Fourier transform, this alternative convolution has a tractable determinant Jacobian and inverse.
-However, these invertible $n \times n$ convolutions require more parameters, therefore, these have addition computational cost compared to our proposed method.
+\textbf{Invertible $n \times n$ Convolution:} Since the invertible $1 \times 1$ convolution is not flexible, Hoogeboom et~al. \cite{dxd_invertible_conv} proposed an invertible $n \times n$ convolution generalized from the $1~\times~1$ convolutions.
+The authors presented two methods to produce the invertible convolutions: (1) \textit{Emerging Convolution} and (2) \textit{Invertible Periodic Convolutions}.
+Emerging Convolution is obtained by chaining specific invertible autoregressive convolutions \cite{invertible_autoregressive} and speeding up this layer through the use of an accelerated parallel inversion module implemented in Cython.
+Invertible Periodic Convolutions transform data to the frequency domain via Fourier transform; this alternative convolution has a tractable Jacobian determinant and inverse.
+However, these invertible $n \times n$ convolutions require more parameters; therefore, these have an additional computational cost compared to our proposed method.

+\textbf{Lipschitz Constant:} Behrmann et~al. \cite{i-resnet} developed a theory that any residual blocks satisfying the Lipschitz Constant can be invertible.
+Hence, Behrmann et~al. proposed an invertible residual network (i-ResNet) as a normalizing flow-based model.
+Similar to \cite{dxd_invertible_conv,real_nvp, nice, glow}, i-ResNet is learned by optimizing the negative log-likelihood in which the inverse flow and Jacobian determinant of the residual block can be efficiently approximated by the stochastic methods.
+Inheriting the success of Lipschitz theory, Kim et~al. \cite{inv_self_attention} proposed an $L_2$ self-attention that allows the self-attention of the Transformer networks \cite{transformer} to be~invertible.